5 Ways to Teach Students About Juneteenth

 2. Teach Students About Juneteenth Through Media

 When introducing a new concept to students in virtual school, video visuals can be helpful in building knowledge.
 Thankfully, there are many wonderful videos, TV shows, movies, and documentaries that explore Black history and culture.
-For instance, movies like The Color of Friendship and Ruby Bridges are available to watch on popular streaming platforms.
-Both movies explore important topics in Black history and culture.
-By watching, students will be able to learn about historical events and experiences first-hand.
-For older learners, PBS has a powerful series that delves into the holiday’s history, and also offers a list of documentaries exploring Black culture.
+By watching, students will be able to learn about historical events and experiences.
+For older learners, PBS has a powerful series that delves into the holiday’s history and offers a list of documentaries exploring Black culture.

 In addition, Juneteenth lessons for kids can be taught through media like music.
-If you want to further expand your child’s learning in the absence of virtual school, family-friendly radio stations like WEE Nation stream 24/7 R&B, Funk, Jazz, Go-Go, and Hip-Hop, which are all integral to Black culture.
-While at home, you can also play Juneteenth specific songs for a fun history lesson and dance break.
+You can play Juneteenth-specific songs for a fun history lesson and dance break.
 For middle and high schoolers, you might recommend they listen to a podcast, TED talk, or watch a video that explains the significance of the holiday.
 Whatever form of media they select, there are ample opportunities for them to bring the past to life.

 3. Teach Students About Juneteenth Through Cooking